BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 The Setpoint provides the PID with averaged sensor values to filter noise.
 How many values are averaged is set by the Filter period.
 The filter can be bypassed to respond faster when the filtered value differs too much from the current value.
-The bypass threshold sets the difference at which this happens..
+The bypass threshold sets the difference at which this happens.

 ### Setpoint Profile
 If you want to slowly change a Setpoint over time, you can use the *Setpoint Profile* block.